psitosam/tea_subscription/README.md

 $ bundle install
 ```

-There should be be verbose text diplayed of the installation process that looks similar to below. (this is not an actual copy of what will be output).
+There will be a long series of outputs that confirm the installation process of all the required Gems in the Gemfile and their versions, similar to what is below...

 ```shell
 $ bundle install